On the structure group of a decomposable model space: Invariants, and Applications to Curvature Homogeneous Manifolds

 Since any change of orthonormal basis with respect to $\bar\varphi$ preserves $\alpha_f$, it is invariant under the action of the structure group of $(\bar V, \bar R)$ (this is the purpose of the absolute value above, in the event that $A^* \bar\varphi = -\bar\varphi$), and hence an invariant of $\bar{\mathfrak{M}}_P$.
 Since $\alpha_f$ is built from quantities that are preserved by isometry, $\alpha_f$ is an isometry invariant.
 One may show that for generic $f$, the invariant $\alpha_f$ is not constant, and hence in this case $\mathcal{M}_f$ is not locally homogeneous.
 In particular, $\alpha_f$ is an invariant of $\mathcal{M}_f$ which is \emph{not} of Weyl type, otherwise it would vanish according to Assertion (3) of Theorem \ref{ppalreadyknown}.
 See \cite{DG05} or \cite{G07} for more on this invariant.
 A similar invariant is constructed in the signature $(2,2)$ case, see or \cite{D00}, or \cite{DGS04} for somewhat different approaches to constructing this invariant--both rely on an understanding of the structure group of $(V, R_\varphi)$ for their construction.

 We conclude this section and construct an example that realizes the model space in Corollary \ref{dimensions}, and illustrates the use of Theorem \ref{invariants} in the geometric setting.

 \begin{theorem} Define $\mathcal{M} = \times_{i = 1}^s \mathcal{M}_{f_i}$ as the orthogonal direct product of the manifolds $\mathcal{M}_{f_i}$.
 Let $\alpha_{f_i}$ be the isometry invariant of $\mathcal{M}_i$ constructed above.
 Then any symmetric function of the $\alpha_{f_i}$ is an isometry invariant of $\mathcal{M}$.
 This isometry invariant is \emph{not} of Weyl type. \end{theorem} \begin{proof} This theorem follows directly from the fact that the $\alpha_{f_i}$ are invariants, and by Theorem \ref{invariants}.
-That $\mathcal{M}$ is constructed to be a generalized plane wave manifold, any Weyl-type invariant vanishes, and for generic $f_i$, the $\alpha_{f_i}$ do not \cite{DG05}. \end{proof} \begin{remark} {\rm Since the invariants $\alpha_{f_i}$ are not of Weyl type, it is not immediately obvious that any symmetric combination of them would still be an invariant since one does not simply use the orthogonal components of the metric to raise and lower indices. } \end{remark} \begin{remark} {\rm Provided each $f_i$ satisfies the conditions of Theorem \ref{ppalreadyknown}, it is immediate that the space $\mathcal{M}$ satisfies Assertions (2)--(5) of that Theorem, except in Assertion (2), where the model space considered is of the form found on Corollary \ref{dimensions}.
-In this example there is, however, a nontrivial kernal of the curvature tensor. } \end{remark}
+That $\mathcal{M}$ is constructed to be a generalized plane wave manifold, any Weyl-type invariant vanishes, and for generic $f_i$, the $\alpha_{f_i}$ do not \cite{DG05}. \end{proof} \begin{remark} {\rm Provided each $f_i$ satisfies the conditions of Theorem \ref{ppalreadyknown}, it is immediate that the space $\mathcal{M}$ satisfies Assertions (2)--(5) of that Theorem, except in Assertion (2), where the model space considered is of the form found on Corollary \ref{dimensions}.
+In this example there is, however, a nontrivial kernal of the curvature tensor. } \end{remark} \begin{remark} {\rm The construction given in Theorem \ref{ppexample} gives a new set of algebraic curvature tensors that are geometrically realizable as the curvature tensor of a non-homogeneous curvature homogeneous space; the search for these of interest since not every algebraic curvature tensor satisfies this (see \cite{KP94}). } \end{remark}